 1. Disable Rest Mode

-You can simply turn off the Rest Mode from your PS5 console until there are any official patch update releases to fix the crashing issue.
+You can turn off the Rest Mode from your PS5 console until there are any official patch update releases to fix the crashing issue.

 - Go to the Settings menu from the home screen.